 I don’t like filtering all three dimension of my soul (heart, mind and soul) through the paradigm of any single dimension, spiritual, mental or material, patircularly not through the political perspective, simply because it is far too limiting, also because –

-As the picture above, the results of a questionnaire I completed back in 2017, demonstrates, I am high in openness (left) but conscientious (right), philosophically I am an “individualist” and very anti-collectivism in all its forms, as Nietzche said,
+As the picture above, the results of a questionnaire I completed back in 2017, demonstrates, I am high in openness (left) but also in conscientious (right), philosophically I am an “individualist” and I am very anti-collectivism in all its forms, simply because, as Nietzche said,

 “I distrust all systemizers and avoid them: the will to a system is a lack of integrity.”